openSUSE/news-o-o/_posts/2013-07-31-heroes-of-osc13.markdown

 ## and so many more...

 Of course there where so many more people who made a difference: Thanasis "Zoumpis" Rousinopoulos and Efstathios Iosifidis who kept the social media going.
 Jos Poortvliet authored a lot of awesome content about oSC13.
-Nikos Chatzidakis and again Zoumpis prepared the OSEM android application.Â George Bratsos for managing the room volunteers.Â Stathis Agrapidis for handling all the printing and re-stocking of supplies.
+Nikos Chatzidakis and again Zoumpis prepared the OSEM android application.
+George Bratsos for managing the room volunteers.
+Stathis Agrapidis for handling all the printing and re-stocking of supplies.
 The nameless lady from the cafeteria, all the awesome visitors and and and and and....

 # Thank you all for being the awesome people you are and for letting that rub off onto our conference!